Glossary of Terms

 An amateur shall be defined as:

-• A professional performer or music teacher in one discipline may compete as an amateur in another different discipline.
-For example, a pianist or piano teacher may enter as an amateur in strings, woodwinds, brass, voice, etc.
+· An exception is made for a music teacher in one discipline who is recommended as an amateur in another different discipline (eg. a piano teacher may enter as an amateur in strings, woodwinds, brass, voice, etc.).

 Accompaniment – A subordinate part for instruments, voices or ensembles – usually piano.